FWP captures grizzly bears in lower Blackfoot Valley - NewsBreak

 FWP biologists and a local veterinarian attempted to diagnose the bear’s injury and determine if treatment was an option.
 The bear had a serious infection, stemming from an old injury that had caused the bear to lose its foot.

-However, FWP, says specialists weren't able to determine the cause because too much time had passed since the injury occurred and that the infection had progressed to a point where the bear had to be euthanized, the release states.
+However, FWP says specialists weren't able to determine the cause because too much time had passed since the injury occurred and the infection had progressed to a point where the bear had to be euthanized, the release states.

 The other grizzly was relocated to a remote area near the headwaters of Boles Creek.